It’s the Perfect Time for an Epic Golf Road Trip

 Five courses, two states, and endless fun

-Are you ready to upgrade your summer and golf the Virginias?
+Are you ready to upgrade your autumn and golf the Virginias?
 Benchmark Resorts & Hotels has put together special offers to make your trip planning easier.
 So grab your clubs, plug in your coordinates, and swing your way into a spectacular golf road trip.